jf647/devops-docker-lightningtalk/README.md

 When complete, a build is assigned a UUID.
 The first few characters can be used to identify it unambiguously, much like a git commit.

-If you plan on building another image from this one, you should tag it so that it's easier to identify in subsequent Dockerfiles.
+If you plan on iterating an image, you should tag it so that it's easier to identify in subsequent Dockerfiles.

     docker tag UUID repository [tag]

-Repository is a bit of a misnomer - it's a namespace.
-Don't use slashes in the repository, otherwise it will think that you want to push the image to your "homedir" on the public docker repo.
-I tend to use dashes to separate words (e.g. 'my-ubuntu' rather than 'my/ubuntu')
+Repository is a bit of a misnomer - it's more like the name of the image.
+If the name includes a slash (i.e. jf647/ubuntu), it will be interpreted as a two-part name - namespace and image name.
+This is used when you push images to the public docker registry (http://index.docker.io).

+I have found that for local and private registry use, names with dashes work best (i.e. my-ubuntu).

 The tag is optional, and if not specified will be replaced by 'latest'.
 When referencing images, put the tag after a colon (e.g. 'my-ubuntu:20130827').